paralelstudios/hackea/backend/api/resources/README.md

 _/auth_

-* POST ~ Authenticate a user, expects JSON like:
+* POST ~ Authenticate a user and recieve a JWT, expects JSON like:

 		REQUEST:
 		{